Mason0908/Note-App/README.md

 <h3>Issues and Sprints</h3>

 We use [Issues](https://git.uwaterloo.ca/y424lu/cs398_project/-/issues) to track the work to be done (where an issue represents an assignable task, which may be a new feature, change to an existing feature, or a bug fix).
 We have grouped issues into Sprints.
+Each sprint's accomplishments are noted in the wiki.